Update: October 2020

 - the employee is not excluded from the reduced working hour allowance.

-What other recent changes to Reduced Working Hours should be Considered?
+What other recent changes to short-time work allowance should be Considered?

 - Social security contributions incurred for the loss of work will be reimbursed in full,